renuka-fernando/sinhalese_language_racism_detection/README.md

     json_payload = {"query":"උන් lang:si OR උං lang:si OR සමහර lang:si","maxResults":"100","fromDate":"201811050000","toDate":"201812030000"}
     ```

-### 3.4 Query with Tweeter
+### 6.5.
+Query with Tweeter

-Words used to query is defined in the configurations done in the section **3.3**.
+Words used to query is defined in the configurations done in the section [6.4.
+Setup Twitter Search Query](#64-setup-twitter-search-query).
 Run the following script to run the `tweets_to_mongo.py` file and query with standard Twitter API.
-Make sure you have an internet connection and have run the Mongo DB as in section **3.1**.
+Make sure you have an internet connection and have run the Mongo DB as in section [6.2.
+Run the Mongo DB](#62-run-the-mongo-db).

 ```bash
 cd twitter-api-reader/python/twitter; python tweets_to_mongo.py s